Skip to content

 });

-Daytona in Vite Projects
+Daytona in Vite projects

-When using Daytona SDK in a Vite-based project, you need to configure node polyfills to ensure compatibility.
-Add the following configuration to your vite.config.ts file in the plugins array:
+When using Daytona SDK in a Vite-based project, configure node polyfills to ensure compatibility.

 import { nodePolyfills } from 'vite-plugin-node-polyfills'